 Portland, OR (November 7, 2019) — Child Aid, a literacy nonprofit, and Children International, a global humanitarian organization, today announced a joint initiative aimed at improving access to quality education for underserved children in Guatemala.

-The Educational Strengthening Initiative will kick off in January 2020 in the Mario Méndez Montenegro Primary School in the municipality of Santa Apolonia in Chimaltenango (south central), Guatemala.
+The Educational Strengthening Initiative will kick off in January 2020 in a school in the municipality of Santa Apolonia in Chimaltenango (south central), Guatemala.
 The four-year program brings Child Aid’s proven literacy program into a school where Children International sponsors many of the students.
 If successful, the pilot program will demonstrate how combining intense teacher training and a strong curriculum focused on individualized care of students can help boost academic achievement.

 Both Child Aid and Children International are interested in the education of children, and this partnership highlights the strengths of both organizations.
 Children International gives children in vulnerable communities access to programs focused on health, education (including tutoring) and empowerment as they work to overcome the generational cycle of poverty.
 Child Aid’s literacy program focuses on the progress and abilities of teachers in the classroom, ensuring students receive a quality learning experience.
 Together, the organizations will launch the Educational Strengthening Initiative to make a superior education more accessible to students in the program.

 “We envision our staffs working together to create opportunities that will improve the educational impact on these at-risk students more broadly than either of our organizations could do alone,” Child Aid CEO Nancy Press said.